 Have you taken the precautions we listed above and still find rodents stubbornly returning time and again?
 It may be time to call in reinforcements and the professionals at Dewey Pest Control!

 Rats and mice can be tricky to spot, and they can reproduce quickly, so it may not be easy to tell how bad your rodent infestation is until it’s too late.
-When you call the pest control technicians at Dewey, you can rest assured that we’ll conduct a thorough inspection of your property so we can determine where rodents might be entering and the severity of the infestation.
+When you call our gopher or rodent services at Dewey, you can rest assured that we’ll conduct a thorough inspection of your property so we can determine where rodents might be entering and the severity of the infestation.
 Then we can provide a plan to help you get these critters out of your home or business.

 Call upon Dewey to deal with this problem, and watch as your rodent problem goes away.
 Rodents in the house can be frustrating, but with Dewey’s effective pest control services, you can restore your peace of mind and enjoy being at home again.
 Give us a call to schedule your free consultation or contact us online today!